yiiihan/yiiihan.github.io/_pages/about.md

 ---

 Hi, welcome to my homepage!

-I am a senior student from School of Mathematics in Shanghai Jiao Tong University, China.
-I am major in statistics.
+I am a senior in School of Mathematics in Shanghai Jiao Tong University(SJTU), China.
 Currently, i work as a research assistant in Professor [Rui Duan](https://sites.google.com/view/ruiduan/)'s group in Harvard T.H.Chan School of Public Health in Boston.

 Previously in 2022 Spring, I was an exchange student in Statistic and Data Science Department in Cornell University.
-I had the pleasure of doing an undergraduate project with Professor [Yang Ning](https://yangning.stat.cornell.edu).
+I had the pleasure of doing an applied project with Professor [Yang Ning](https://yangning.stat.cornell.edu) about regression discontinuity.

-My research interest lies broadly in ...
+My research interest lies mainly in developing statistical and machine learning methods to study different types of large-scale real-world data such as biomedical datasets.
+I am also interested in stochastic process and its application in financial engineering.

 Feel free to contact me if you would like to connect!